 The collection of samples in Japan is from scientific whaling in the Antarctic (JARPA II) and North Pacific (JARPN II), bycatches and strandings.
 The collection includes coverage for 2010 throughout the 2010/11 Antarctic season.
 The Committee was informed that a total of 170 genetic samples of the Antarctic minke whale and two of the fin whale were collected from the 2010/11 austral summer survey of JARPA II.
 From JARPN II in the western North Pacific (NP) samples stored in 2010 were: NP common minke whale, n=119; NP Bryde's whale, n=50; NP sei whale, n=100; and NP sperm whale, n=3.
 The samples from bycatch stored in 2010 were: NP common minke whale, n=124; NP humpback whale, n=9; NP sei whale, n=1 and NP sperm whale, n=1.
-Genetic samples were stored for the following stranded whales in 2010: NP common minke whale, n=9; NP fin whale, n=3; NP humpback whale, n=4 and NP sperm whale, n=11 (see Annex N, Appendix 3).
+Genetic samples were stored for the following stranded whales in 2010: NP common minke whale, n=9; NP fin whale, n=3; NP humpback whale, n=4and NP sperm whale, n=11 (see Appendix 3 of Annex N).

-The Committee was informed that some samples have been lost after the 11 March 2011 earthquake and tsunami and that there is a plan in Japan to keep genetic samples, DNA samples and data stored in more than one place in the future
+The Committee was informed that some samples have been lost after the March 11's earthquake and tsunami and that there is a plan in Japan to keep genetic samples, DNA samples and data stored in more than one place in the future.

 The collection of samples from Iceland in 2010 was from commercial catches: North Atlantic (NA) common minke whale, n=59; NA fin whale, n=142.
-Samples are currently in hand for all whales taken in 2003-10 (see Annex N, Appendix 4).
+Samples are currently in hand for all whales taken in 2003-2010 (see Appendix 4 of Annex N).